BookBub/freekiqs/README.md

 All other errors thrown by this worker will get no freekiqs.

-If a `freekiq_for` contains a class name as a constant, any exception is that class *or a subclass* of that class will get freekiq'd.
+If a `freekiq_for` contains a class name as a constant, any exception of that class type *or a subclass* of that class will get freekiq'd.

 Example:
 ``` ruby